chooms-sudo/Amplify-wifi-with-old-Routers/README.md

 # Router-Cluster
-Step by step guide on how to make a network cluster made up of old Routers to amplify wifi signal.
+Step by step guide on how to make a network cluster made up of old Routers to amplify wifi signal and act as access points

 # You need at least one extra router